Plugins are the building blocks of CloudBees Jenkins-based products. Your environment may have hundreds of plugins that need to be managed.

 Update Center with controller in DMZ

-An “OPS” managed controller launched into the DMZ network with custom Update Centers installed and configured to use the public CloudBees update site or another public update site. operations center and controllers point to this Update Center.
+An “OPS” managed controller launched into the DMZ network with custom Update Centers installed and configured to use the public CloudBees update site or another public update site.
+The operations center and controllers point to this Update Center.

 Air-gapped network with Update Center